Best Places to Surf in Nicaragua + Eco-Friendly Hotels and Resorts

 The standout features are the hollow, powerful waves of Playground Left and Right – expect barrelling sections and rippable faces.

-Also of note is Chococente – a more sectional, punchier wave that provides an adrenalin-fuelled tube-riding experience.
+Also of note is Chococente – a more sectional, punchier wave that provides an adrenaline-fuelled tube-riding experience.

 Eco-friendly surf resorts in Playgrounds